 The initial phase of the Flow Fund focuses on climate justice, the most intersectional issue of our generation.

 Panta Rhea and our community of grantee partners have long supported the arts as a powerful tool to help us imagine new ways of living and caring for each other and the Earth.
-Among movement organizations, while arts-based strategies are often used to amplify and/or advance advocacy efforts, they but are often under-funded or not funded at all.
+Among movement organizations, arts-based strategies conceived of and/or lead by artists are often used to amplify and advance advocacy efforts but are often under-funded or not funded at all.
+This initiative seeks to address this lack of support with artists and advocates taking the lead.

-We will maintain Flow Funders’ anonymity to ensure safe and free-flowing engagement as we move into Year 2 of the initiative.
+We will maintain Flow Funders’ anonymity to ensure safe and free-flowing engagement during the next phase of the initiative.

 Gerlie Collado, Panta Rhea’s grants and administration lead, is a cohort member and stewards the initiative on the Foundation’s behalf.